Rodolfo Sánchez Taboada: Domestic affairs

 At the time of his governorship, Baja California was a federal territory.
 During his administration, the second Pro-State Committee (Comité Pro-Estado) was formed in 1940, following the first in 1929.
 The territory would ultimately become a state in 1952.

 Sánchez Taboada supported Cárdenas's vision for land reform.
-By April of 1937, more than 100,000 acres of American-owned land in Baja California had been taken under government control for redistribution.
+By April 1937, more than 100,000 acres of American-owned land in Baja California had been taken under government control for redistribution.
 This led to 11,000 ranchers protesting throughout April and May, demanding immediate cash payment for the work that they had done on the land they no longer controlled.
 Sánchez Taboada averted a general strike by agreeing to the ranchers' general demands.

 Parts of Mexicali, the state's capital, were damaged in the 1940 El Centro earthquake, including by fire and flooding.
 Sánchez Taboada placed affected areas under governmental care and promised immediate aid in rebuilding.

 During World War II, a national directive was issued that ordered governors to remove their Japanese populations to designated zones of Mexico City and Guadalajara.
 Sánchez Taboada quickly rounded up his state's Japanese population and forced them on trains and trucks bound for the zones.
 He gave them only twenty-four hours to evacuate, but ex-president Cárdenas, who was in charge of military operations in the Pacific zone, expanded the timeframe to one week.

 Mexico–United States relations

-In March of 1937, Sánchez Taboada traveled to the city of Calexico, California, and met with the city's officials in an effort to promote the Good Neighbor policy in place between Mexico and the United States at the time.
-In May of 1938, Sánchez Taboada met the governor of California, Frank Merriam, in San Ysidro, San Diego.
-In February of 1941, Sánchez Taboada and California governor Culbert Olson met at the border of the two countries, then Sánchez Taboada once again visited Calexico, followed by Olsen's visit to Mexicali.
-In December of 1942, the governor-elect of California, Earl Warren, visited Sánchez Taboada in Mexicali, and Sánchez Taboada again traveled to Calexico.
-In April of 1943, for Pan American Day, Sánchez Taboada attended a good neighbor luncheon in El Centro, pledging close ties between the two countries, which was received warmly by now-governor Warren.
+In March 1937, Sánchez Taboada traveled to the city of Calexico, California, and met with the city's officials in an effort to promote the Good Neighbor policy in place between Mexico and the United States at the time.
+In May 1938, Sánchez Taboada met the governor of California, Frank Merriam, in San Ysidro, San Diego.
+In February 1941, Sánchez Taboada and California governor Culbert Olson met at the border of the two countries, then Sánchez Taboada once again visited Calexico, followed by Olsen's visit to Mexicali.
+In December 1942, the governor-elect of California, Earl Warren, visited Sánchez Taboada in Mexicali, and Sánchez Taboada again traveled to Calexico.
+In April 1943, for Pan American Day, Sánchez Taboada attended a good neighbor luncheon in El Centro, pledging close ties between the two countries, which was received warmly by now-governor Warren.